kai06046/opencv-tracker-interface/README.md

 # opencv-tracker-interface

 This is a multiple object tracker with human label interface created by OpenCV and Python.
-Given with proper trained model, it can auto stop while the tracker lost the objects.
+Given with proper trained model, it can auto stop while the tracker lost the objects and auto update to current location.

 ## Version and Dependencies

 * OS: Windows 7
 * Python 3.5.2
+* Keras 2.0.4
 * [OpenCV 3.1.0](https://anaconda.org/menpo/opencv3)
 * [mahotas 1.4.3](http://mahotas.readthedocs.io/en/latest/install.html)
 * [scikit-image 0.13.0](http://scikit-image.org/docs/dev/install.html)